mwilko/Portfolio/README.md

 This is my portfolio website where i will demonstrate my web development abilities as well all acedemic and personal achievements.

 ## Technologies Used in Portfolio creation:
+- Framework: React is used, its a JavaScript framework by Facebook to support UI Development.
-- Languages: HTML, CSS and JavaScript
+- Languages: HTML, CSS and JavaScript.
+- Backend: NodeJS.

 ## Contact Me:
 - Personal Email: mjswilkinson@outlook.com